Prudente de Morais: Foreign policy

-In foreign policy, a boundary dispute with Argentina arbitrated by U.S. President Grover Cleveland was resolved in favor of Brazil.
+A boundary dispute with Argentina arbitrated by U.S. President Grover Cleveland was resolved in favor of Brazil.
 Historians ascribe that diplomatic success to the efforts and diligence of the Brazilian Government's representative, the Baron of Rio Branco, appointed by Morais to lead the Brazilian delegation in the arbitration process.

+Legacy

+The city of Presidente Prudente, located in the western part of the state of São Paulo, is named after him.